Rokiis1/roadmap/testing_and_debugging/3_level/3_level_testing_and_debugging.md

 process()
 ```

 Failure begins inside `divide()`, but exception does not stop there immediately.
-Python first exits `divide()`, then moves exception into `calculate()`, then into `process()` and finally to top level where traceback is printed.
+Python exits `divide()`, moves exception into calculate(), then into `process()`, and finally reaches top level where traceback is printed.

-Each function in call chain receives exception and either handles it or passes it upward automatically.

-This explains why traceback behaves like execution history.
-Traceback shows propagation path exception followed while moving through stack of active calls.
+This is why traceback behaves like execution history.
+It shows path exception followed while moving through stack of active function calls.

-Propagation becomes easier to understand when exceptions are handled directly.
+Exceptions continue propagating upward until some part of program handles them intentionally.

 ```py
 def divide(a, b):